alibahrami1376/Todolist_byPyQt/README.md

 ## 🚀 Features

 - **Guest mode (current)**: store tasks and data locally in JSON files
-- Dark and light theme support via QSS
+- Dark theme support
 - Desktop notifications and system tray integration
+- User mode with registration and login
+- Has a dashboard page to show completed or pending tasks and the last five tasks

 ---